derek-pavao/WP_OOPlugin/README.md

     * \<YOUR_MAIN_PLUGIN_FILE\>.php

 __custom_post_types__:
-The custom_post_types directory contains class files that define WordPress custom post types and options for those post types
+The custom_post_types directory contains class files that define WordPress custom post types and options for those post types.

+__controllers__:
+The controllers directory contains classes that implement your wordpress action_hooks and filter_hooks.

+__views__:
+The views directory contains view files that contain mostly html with bits of php speckled throughout them.
+View files are called from custom_post_type classes or controller classes so you no longer have to close your php tag ( ?> ) and output html in the middle of your class file and re-open your php tag ( <?php ) again.
+Instead you can render a view file passing in variables to be used in the view file.
+More on this later.